 CHRIS MATTHEWS, host:

-Those hot topics and more on today's show.
+dance partner.
+Those shock waves and more on today's show.

-All that and more with a razzmatazz roundtable on your weekly news show.
+All that and more with a wide-awake roundtable on your weekly news show.

 Announcer: From Congress to the West Wing, he's been a Washington insider,

-now he's one of the capital's top journalists: Chris Matthews.
+now he's one of the capitol's top journalists: Chris Matthews.